Welcome to today's edition of the Rush 24-7 podcast.

 Listen for around 15 years now.

-I have just uh one comment.
+I have just one comment.

-And uh the only one I saw that said anything about it since he made his uh big uh radical speech last uh Sunday uh was Bill O'Reilly, and uh he gave Bill O'Reilly's um man an ear full about how he wasn't a Marine and then then Reverend Wright was a Marine.
+And the only one I saw that said anything about it since he made his big radical speech last Sunday was Bill O'Reilly.

-Well, you know, I'm not I wasn't a Marine, but I love my country and I respect the Americans in the in our country, and you know, I think that there's a little uh two-sidedness going on around that.
+Well, you know, I wasn't a Marine, but I love my country and I respect the Americans in our country.

-Well, there is, and and and thanks for that point.
+And thanks for that point.

-Here's there's an interesting phenomenon going on with regard to the sugar coating and reputational repair for Reverend Wright.
+There's an interesting phenomenon going on with regard to the sugar coating and reputational repair for Reverend Wright.

-A lot of people who are as mortified as any good person should be, just mortified by Reverend Wright's racism and hate speech, cannot call it that because they know that to do so damages Barack Obama, and maybe they are just good-hearted Democrats, decent mainstream leftists, and yes, there is such a thing, I believe.
+A lot of people who are as mortified as any good person should be, just mortified by Reverend Wright's racism and hate speech, cannot call it that because they know that to do so damages Barack Obama.

-And uh and they know that if they sign on to the proper identification of Reverend Wright uh as a hate monger, uh and and shockingly unenlightened and horrifically uh v ill um just just horrifically ill placed in his criticism of America and uh characterizations of the white devil and all that.
+And they know that if they sign on to the proper identification of Reverend Wright as a hate monger and shockingly unenlightened and horrifically horrifically ill-placed in his criticism of America and characterizations of the white devil and all that, that if they do that, that it will reflect badly on Barack Obama.

-So they are tasked with making Reverend Wright look like he's not really that bad.
+They are tasked with making Reverend Wright look like he's not really that bad.

 And some of the tactics have been exactly what you described.

-Well, he was a Marine, as if that makes everything okay.
+Well, he was a Marine as if that makes everything okay.

-Uh Tim McVay was in the military, so excuse me.
+Tim McVay was in the military, so excuse me.

 And no, I'm not drawing a parallel, just telling you that having worn the uniform at some point doesn't make you right today.

-Ask Congressman Mertha about that.
+Ask Congressman Murtha about that.

-Well, that's that's lovely.
+Well, that's lovely.

 It's also completely irrelevant.